- Our Science

 In health, antibodies are part of the body’s arsenal to fight infection from bacteria, foreign substances and other invaders.
 But in autoimmune disease, the body mistakenly responds to its own normal components and tissues.
 This provokes an immune response against itself, leading to inflammation and disease.
 Autoimmune diseases vary widely, and may involve individual organs, similar types of cells that are present in different tissues, or the entire body.

-IgG is often a key pathologic driver of these diseases by inappropriately attacking normal cells, but there has never been a therapeutic agent that specifically targets IgG.
+IgG is often a key pathologic contributor to these diseases by inappropriately attacking normal cells.
 Examples of such diseases include systemic lupus erythematosus, inflammatory bowel disease, rheumatoid arthritis and Sjögren’s syndrome.
-Pathologic IgG becomes the dominant driver in some diseases, myasthenia gravis, heparin-induced thrombocytopenia, and immune thrombcytopenia purpura.
-These diseases can be chronic, degenerative, or life-threatening.
+Pathogenic IgG also becomes the dominant driver in many diseases, including pemphigus and warm autoimmune hemolytic anemia.
+These diseases can be chronic and life-threatening.
+But there has never been a therapeutic agent approved that specifically targets IgG.

 IgG-MEDIATED AUTOIMMUNE DISEASE